Father · Son · Holy Spirit

 +

 DAY 1–2Read Luke 15:11–32 (Prodigal Son) five times slowly.
 Which character are you in the story today?
-The younger son, the elder son, or are you somewhere on the road?
-Journal your answer.
+Journal your answer honestly.

 DAY 3Read Romans 8:14–17 and Galatians 4:4–7.
-What does adoption mean practically?
 List every difference between a servant's relationship to God and a child's.
-Which describes your current experience?
+Which describes your current experience most accurately?

-DAY 6–7Practice: Spend 15 minutes addressing God only as "Father" — nothing else.
+DAY 6–7Practice: Spend 15 minutes addressing God only as "Father."
 Be honest about whatever the word evokes.
-If your earthly father wounded you, bring that wound into the prayer too.
+If your earthly father wounded you, bring that into the prayer.
 The Father can bear it.

-WEEK 3God the Son — Knowing the Human Face of God
+WEEK 3God the Son — The Human Face of God

 +

 DAY 1–2Read Colossians 1:15–20 and Hebrews 1:1–4.
-List every claim made about Jesus in these passages.
+List every claim made about Jesus.
 How many surprised you?
 How do they reshape your understanding of who Jesus is?

-DAY 5Study Philippians 2:6–11 (the Christ Hymn).
+DAY 5Study Philippians 2:6–11.
 Trace the arc: pre-existence → incarnation → humiliation → death → exaltation.
 Where are you in need of the humility this passage describes?

-DAY 6–7Practice: Pray Hebrews 4:14–16 as your invitation: "Let us therefore approach the throne of grace with confidence."
+DAY 6–7Practice: Pray Hebrews 4:14–16 as your invitation.
 Come to Jesus with one specific need you've been too ashamed or afraid to bring.

 WEEK 4The Holy Spirit — Opening to the One Already Here